 Microbial isolates from stored cheese samples

 Having considered the shortcomings, the presence of pathogenic organisms in the hawked samples was investigated.
 Different types of organisms were isolated from the cheese samples (Table 6).
 Organisms such as Escherichia coli were noticed in three of the eight samples.
 Other organisms isolated from the samples include Aspergillus niger, Aspergillus flavus, Rhizopus species, Salmonella species, Lactobacillus acidophilus, and Klebsiella species.
 The presence of these organisms suggests that some of the ‘wara’ samples hawked on major streets in Ogbomoso and Ilorin towns may have been contaminated.
-The contamination noticed could be due to unhygienic conditions under which the cheeses were produced, or probably, the unsterilized nature of the equipment and materials (Adetunji et al., 2007).
+The contamination noticed could be due to unhygienic conditions under which the cheeses were produced, or probably, the unsterilised nature of the equipment and materials (Adetunji et al., 2007).
 The contamination could have equally emanated from the raw milk or its sources, which may have been contaminated (Ibrahim and Falegan, 2013).

 Table 6.
 Isolated and identified organisms from the cheese samples.